MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-overview.md

 - On-premises virtual machines.
 - Virtual machines hosted in another cloud environment.

-VM insights provides a set of predefined workbooks that allow you to view trending of collected performance dataover time.
+VM insights provides a set of predefined workbooks that allow you to view trending of collected performance data over time.
 You can view this data in a single VM from the virtual machine directly, or you can use Azure Monitor to deliver an aggregated view of multiple VMs.

 :::image type="content" source="media/vminsights-overview/vminsights-azmon-directvm.png" lightbox="media/vminsights-overview/vminsights-azmon-directvm.png" alt-text="Screenshot that shows the VM insights perspective in the Azure portal.":::